comses-education/github-starter-course/README.md

 * [Assignment 3](#assignment-3) - Create two new _branches_, add a NetLogo model and the corresponding documentation to one of them, and push everything to GitHub.
 Feel free to upload one from the [Netlogo Modeling Commons](http://modelingcommons.org/) or find one from the [CoMSES.Net Model Library](https://comses.net/codebases/)
 * (Optional) Create your profile README.
 Let the world know a little bit more about you!
 What are you interested in learning?
 What are you working on?
 What's your favorite hobby?
 Learn more about creating your profile README in the document, ["Managing Your Profile README"](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).
 * (Optional) Go to your user dashboard and create a new repository to practice what you've learned here.
 Feel free to experiment!
-* [Let us know what worked and what needs improvement in this lesson on our Discussions forum](https://github.com/comses/winter-school-2022/discussions).
+* [Let us know what worked and what needs improvement in this lesson in the CoMSES Education forum](https://forum.comses.net/c/education/28).
 Was there anything confusing?
 What can we do better?
-Make suggestions or ask questions in your Winter School Repository's Discussions or Issues.
+If you'd like to submit feedback in private, please send an email to us at `education@comses.net`

 ## Additional Resources 📚